sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 Blend methods apply to every software (some have more or less modes).
 Every texture has to have a blend mode, the most common one being opaque.
 Blend Modes describe how the output of the current material will blend over what is already being drawn (rendered) in the background.

-- Black = invisible/ not rendered
+- Black = invisible & not rendered
-- White = visible/ rendered
+- White = visible & rendered

 #### Opaque Blend
 Surface through which light neither passes nor penetrates.
 The previous color will be overwritten and alpha is ignored.